 A lack of vitamin D causes calcium-depleted bone (osteomalacia), which further weakens the bones and increases the risk of fractures.

 Vitamin D comes from the diet and the skin.
 Vitamin D production by the skin is dependent on exposure to sunlight.
 Active people living in sunny regions can produce most of the vitamin D they need from their skin.
 Conversely, lack of exposure to sunlight, due to location or physical limitations, can cause vitamin D deficiency.
 In less temperate regions such as Minnesota, Michigan, and New York, skin production of vitamin D is markedly diminished in the winter months, especially among the elderly.
-In that population, dietary vitamin D becomes important.
+In that population, dietary vitamin D becomes very important.

 Unfortunately, vitamin D deficiency is quite common in the U.S. In a study of hospitalized patients in a general medical ward, vitamin D deficiency was detected in 57% of the patients.
 An estimated 50% of elderly women consume far less vitamin D in their diet than is recommended.